-LEARNING OUTCOMES - SUBJECT MASTERY Understanding, Knowledge and Cognitive Skills To develop knowledge and skills in the elicitation and analysis of user requirements, design and evaluation of solutions, and the implementation and quality assurance of the chosen solution.
-To be able to develop well-structured, efficient, usable and well-documented programs.
-To know what general classes of problems are amenable to computer solution and be able to select the appropriate tools required for particular problems.
-To be able to develop an abstract model for a given problem and devise appropriate mechanized techniques to solve the problem.
-To develop knowledge of the aspects of management required to understand the commercial and business contexts within which information systems are used.
-Scholarship, Enquiry and Research (Research Informed Learning) To gain an understanding of the theoretical foundations of computation and its relevance to everyday computing.
-To be able to design, implement, document, verify and validate relatively large heterogeneous software systems.
-To be able to assess the quality of software systems, both in terms of their functional and non-functional properties
+LEARNING OUTCOMES - SUBJECT MASTERY Understanding, Knowledge and Cognitive Skills To develop knowledge and skills in the elicitation and analysis of user requirements, design and evaluation of solutions, and the implementation and quality assurance of the chosen solution. • To be able to develop well-structured, efficient, usable and well-documented programs.• To know what general classes of problems are amenable to computer solution and be able to select the appropriate tools required for particular problems.• To be able to develop an abstract model for a given problem and devise appropriate mechanized techniques to solve the problem.• To develop the knowledge and skills required to meet the challenges of emerging technologies and methodologies.

+Scholarship, Enquiry and Research (Research Informed Learning) • To gain an in depth understanding of the theoretical foundations of computation and its relevance to everyday computing.• To be able to design, implement, document, verify and validate relatively large heterogeneous software systems.• To be able to assess the quality of software systems, both in terms of their functional and non-functional properties.